bernardpeh/practical-symfony-3/manuscript/Chapter_5.md

 ## Modifying DefaultController.php

 Previously, we could access the route "/" because the route exists in DefaultController.php.
 Removing the @route annotation will remove the route.
-I simply took out the @.
+A simple trick to do that is to take out the @.

 ```
-#  src/AppBundle/Controller/DefaultController.php
+#  symfony/src/AppBundle/Controller/DefaultController.php

 use Sensio\Bundle\FrameworkExtraBundle\Configuration\Route;
 use Symfony\Bundle\FrameworkBundle\Controller\Controller;